Kaba Aye Pagoda: Political significance

 U Nu was the first Prime Minister of Burma after the 1947 Constitution of the Union of Burma was passed.
-U Nu was a pious Buddhist and tried his best to establish Burma as a Buddhist country.
+He was a pious Buddhist and tried his best to establish Burma as a Buddhist country.
 On August 29, 1961, the Parliament announced that Buddhism was the official state religion, mainly due to U Nu's efforts.
 Cow slaughtering was officially banned in Burma.
 However, in 1962 Ne Win, who succeeded U Nu, repealed this measure and the effort to make Burma a Buddhist country was eventually halted.
 The construction of the Kaba Aye complex was part of U Nu's attempt to institutionalize Buddhism at the national level.

 The Kaba Aye complex also underscores the failure of U Nu to standardize and institutionalize Buddhism.
 There are some minorities in Burma such as the Kachins and Karens who felt alienated by this effort to make Buddhism a state religion.
 Furthermore, Buddhists did not believe that Buddhism should be a part of a political institution.
 They wanted Burma to be a moral society but did not wish their religion to be imposed on the citizens.
 The monks who want religion to be a social practice that is separate from the state do not associate with these pagodas.
 Therefore, the pagodas such as the Kaba Aye are not affiliated with any monasteries.
-The fear is that if these monks become tied to a pagoda, which was built by the state and is run by the state, they will be captured by the state and lose their autonomy.
+The fear is that if these monks become associated to a pagoda, which was built by the state and is run by the state, they will lose their autonomy.